 Playing strategic and aggressively in chess is what makes the game royal and beautiful.
 Once you make the right opening moves, you and your opponent can begin unfolding new approaches.
 Soon, the “real chess game” begins and both of you will inevitably be hooked.
-There are several aggressive chess openings that can allow you to finish the game quickly.
+There are several aggressive chess openings for white that can allow you to finish the game quickly.
 We’ve compiled a list of them.